chainofflowers/tribes/README.md

 the DHT cache, and now you are in.

 **NOTES FOR THE BETA RELEASE** you will receive any message posted **after** you joined the cluster.
-The full alignment will come later.
+The "full alignment" will come later.

-You also need to set your TribeID in the config file, the TCP port you want to use, and (maybe) your home router, if it doesn't supports NAT-UpNP.
+You need to set your TribeID in the config file, and also the TCP port you want to use.

+If your router is not supporting NAT-UpNP, you''ll need to configure it accordingly.

 ## How so use it.

-Download the executable (or build it) and start it the first time.
+Download the executable (or build it) and start it once.
 On linux just type ""./tribes" , on Windows just open your terminal and do the same.

-Then shut it down.
+Then shut it  down, with CONTROL-C.

 This will create the folders and a default config file.

-You can find it in ${HOME}/News/config.toml
+You can find the configuration file in ${HOME}/News/config.toml

 Just open it with your editor.
+You will see:

 <pre>
 TLSPORT = "21000"